TheJacksonLaboratory/SVE/README.md

 4 | BreakDancer
 9 | cn.MOPS
 10 | CNVnator
-11 | Delly
+11 | DELLY
 14 | GenomeSTRiP
 17 | Hydra
-18 | Lumpy
+18 | LUMPY
 35 | BreakSeq
 0 | Truth (optional)

-Note: Because of license issue, GenomeSTRiP VCF file is not generated via 'Call SVs' step.
-But it can be merged with other callers in the 'Merge VCFs' step.
+Note: Because of license issue, GenomeSTRiP (http://software.broadinstitute.org/software/genomestrip/) is not embedded in SVE.
+However, FusorSV default model is able to handle GenomeSTRiP VCF.

-#### Using default model
+#### Using default model (if S0 vcf is not provided)
 Example input vcf files can be organized as follows.
 Please note that vcfFiles is the argument for -i for FusorSV.
 * vcfFiles/sample1/sample1_S11.vcf
 * vcfFiles/sample1/sample1_S10.vcf